The Price (2017 film): Release

 The film premiered on March 13, 2017 at the South by Southwest Film Festival, where it competed for the Grand Jury Award.
 Orion Pictures and Samuel Goldwyn Films subsequently acquired theatrical distribution rights to the film, and they released it on November 10, 2017.

 Reception

 The Price was released to positive reviews from critics.
-Dennis Harvey, in his review for Variety, says the film is "a thoughtfully crafted, elegant-looking indie drama that suggests a bright future for Onah" and "a first feature so assured on nearly all levels."
+Dennis Harvey, in his review for Variety magazine, says the film is "a thoughtfully crafted, elegant-looking indie drama that suggests a bright future for Onah" and "a first feature so assured on nearly all levels."

 Glenn Kenny of RogerEbert.com praised the directing and writing, saying The Price is "brisk and coherent" and a "sharply observed film," giving it 3 out of 4 stars.